HikariObfuscator/Hanabi/README.md

 # 夏恋花火
 Hassle-free Obfuscator-Enabled Apple Clang without any sort of compromise.
-More to come later

 # Must be this tall to ride
 Due to its hackish nature (Which is why I don't want to do this in the first place), you should probably know some LLVM/macOS Hooking/Binary Patching and stuff to debug this thing